eightbitastronomy/memobook/README.md

 ## Dependencies:

 ### The windowed GUI:
  -  Is written in Python 3; requires tkinter, pillow, and poppler libraries.
-Pillow (PIL) version 6+ (I think) -- must have ImageTk.
+Pillow (PIL) version 6+ -- must have ImageTk.
- -  As far as I know, the poppler dependency is why the suite can't run on Windows.
-Must research this and ways around it...
+ -  As far as I know, the poppler dependency is a deal-breaker for the GUI on Windows.

 ### The Vim extension:
  -  Requires Vim 8+ (I think)
- -  Currently has an option Python 3 dependency which can be removed so that it can run on a system having no Python.
+ -  Currently has an optional Python 3 dependency which can be removed so that it can run on a system having no Python.
  -  Configuration script for Vim currently supports vim-plug and pathogen utilities, as well as Vim 8+ plugin functionality.
 For other plugin methods, it's currently DIY.

 ### The GNU Emacs extension:
- -  Currently requires Python 3 for its source scan functionality.
+ -  No longer requires Python 3, but has a few backend / default-case functions that need to be implemented.

 ### The Gedit plugin:
  -  Requires Python 3 and PyGObject.
 PyGObject must be new enough to have Gtk 3+ and Gedit 3+ submodules.